top of page

 KEY RECURRING ELEMENTS

-Despite being an anthology series with stand-alone episodes, without recurring characters or situations, there were several elements which tied all of these episodes together quite neatly and gave it that 'Thriller' sense of identity.
+Despite being an anthology series with stand-alone episodes, and without recurring characters or situations, there were several elements which tied all of these episodes together quite neatly and gave it that 'Thriller' sense of identity.

 I) Unusual length

-II) The theme tune
+II) The Theme Tune

 III) The opening/closing credits